AnirudhVasudev47/Portfolio/DEPLOYMENT.md

 - Most common issues are related to TypeScript errors or missing dependencies.
 - Ensure all dependencies are correctly listed in your package.json.

-### API Routes Not Working
+### Static Assets Not Loading

-- If you encounter issues with API routes, check the logs in the Vercel dashboard.
+- Make sure all static assets (images, JSON files) are correctly placed in the `public` directory.
-- Ensure the vercel.json file is correctly routing API requests to your server.
+- Check that paths to assets in your code are correct.

 ### Custom Domain